dk14/wolfram-mega/docs/dsl.md

 > Experimental

-Discreet eDSL is a fiancial contract language compatible with Mega offers, matching, and bitcoin testnet:
+Discreet🌿 eDSL is a fiancial contract language compatible with Mega offers, matching, and bitcoin testnet:

 ```
 Discreet Typescript Code